plone/plone.contentrules/plone/contentrules/README.rst

 described by "Interface".
 In fact, this would equate to a rule triggered by any and all events.

-  >>> from zope.component.interfaces import ObjectEvent
+  >>> from zope.interface.interfaces import ObjectEvent
   >>> someEvent = ObjectEvent(context)

   >>> localRuleExecutor(someEvent)